[QODBC-ALL] Using QuickBooks Data with Microsoft Excel 2010 32-bit

 Import QuickBooks data into MS Excel via MS Query

 After you grant permission for QODBC, you will be guided by Query Wizard.
-In Choose Columns window, select a table and its columns you could like to import.
+In Choose Columns window, select a table and its columns you would like to import.
 Choose the table you wish to import and select the columns from the table to import by pressing the ">" button.
 (Here I choose table Customer as a sample.)
 You can add or remove columns from the right list "Columns in your query"

 You can set a filter for your query in this window.
 If you don't want to put any query, please click the "Next" button: